Iridescent: A Framework Enabling Online System Implementation Specialization: Design

 \subsubsection{JIT}

 \fakepara{Compiling the specialized code.} The specialization runtime adds the specialized code generated by the specializer to the JIT.
 The JIT compiles the code and runs the developer-specified pipeline of optimization passes, including any custom developer-provided optimization passes, to generate an optimized version of the specialized code.
 By default, the JIT applies the default \texttt{O3} optimization pipeline if the developer has not provided a specific pipeline.
-In addition, the JIT also keeps a copy of the original, non-specialized version of the specialized function.
-This generic function acts as the fallback option for situations where the specialized function is not applicable.
+In addition, the JIT also keeps a copy of the original, non-specialized version of the specialized code.
+This generic code serves as fallback for situations where the specialized code is not applicable.

 \fakepara{Using the specialized code}.
-To use the specialized handlers, the fixed code obtains function pointers from the specialization runtime.
-The fixed code then uses to invoke the specialized handlers.
-If no specialization has been enabled the handlers default to the non-customized generic version of the functions.
-For simplicity, the fixed code only needs to do this once at the very start of execution.
+To use the specialized handlers, the fixed code obtains function pointers to specialized code from the specialization runtime.
+The fixed code then uses these pointers to invoke the specialized handlers.
+If no specialization has been enabled the handlers default to the non-specialized versions of the functions.
+For simplicity, the fixed code only does this once at start of execution.
 The JIT creates a trampoline function which calls the most recent specialized version of the function.
-The trampoline function is stored at a fixed address and does not change across runtime updates.
+The trampoline function is stored at a fixed address and does not change across specialization iterations.